Personal Finance and Budgeting: How to Create a Budget that Works

 Ideally, you have a physical envelope for each category and fill it with the appropriate amount of cash.
 Once you spend the cash in each envelope, that’s it for the month.
 It’s a great way to keep track of your spending and make more mindful spending decisions.

-The zero-based budget is for those that need to see every dollar ‘have a job.’
+The zero-based budget is for those who need to see every dollar ‘have a job.’
 Accounting for each dollar you bring in ensures that you use your money wisely.

 You’ll obviously budget for the fixed expenses, like housing, utilities, food, transportation, and insurance, but, you’ll also budget for things like emergency savings, taxable investments, and retirement funds.